singh-man/books/crackingTheCoding/03_solutions.md

 ## 5 Solutions to Bit Manipulation

-5.1 	Insertion: You are given two 32-bit numbers, N and M, and two bit positions, iand j.
+5.1 	**Insertion:** You are given two 32-bit numbers, N and M, and two bit positions, iand j.
 Write a method to insert  Minto N such  that Mstarts at bit j and  ends at bit i.
 You can assume that the bits j through ihave enough space to fit all of M. That  is, if M = 10011, you can assume that  there are at least  5 bits between j and  i.
 You would not, for example, have j = 3and i= 2, because Mcould  not  fully fit between bit 3 and  bit 2.

+EXAMPLE

+Input: 	N = 10000000000,  M = 10011,  i =  2,  j   6

-EXAMPLE Input: 	N Output: N
+Output: N = 10001001100

 SOLUTION

-10000000000,  M

-10001001100

-10011,  i =  2,  j   6

-pg 115

 This problem can be approached in three key steps: